pyOpenSci/lessons/clean-modular-code/python-pep-8.md

 ## PEP 8 naming conventions

 :::{seealso}
-For the entire pep-8 style guide see: <a href="https://peps.python.org/pep-0008/" target="_blank">PEP 8 Style Guide published by the Python Software Foundation</a>.
+For the entire pep-8 style guide see: <a href="https://peps.python.org/pep-0008/" target="_blank">Python's PEP 8 Style Guide</a>.

 :::